System requirements for a single-node deployment

 Make sure you have a host on which you can run the Self-Hosted Standard Edition installer.

-The host can be a new virtual machine or a dedicated physical machine.
-The Self-Hosted Standard Edition must not co-exist with a Self-Hosted Classic Edition (Docker).
+Important: The host can be a virtual machine or a dedicated physical machine.
+The host must be new with a freshly installed operating system.
+If you want to use a host that was previously used for something else, you must reinstall the operating system.
+Self-Hosted Standard Edition must not co-exist with a Self-Hosted Classic Edition (Docker).

 Instana supports the following platforms and operating systems for the host: